Sunlighter/AsyncQueues/README.md

 ``OrderedParallel``, it may not achieve the results you want.
 The ``Parallel`` will rearrange the items, and then the ``OrderedParallel`` will carefully preserve that rearrangement.)

+## For Each

+It is very common to want to create a task that processes each item in a queue.
+To make that easier, a new ``WorkerTask`` class is provided, with four ``ForEach`` functions.

+* One which processes a single queue serially
+* One which processes multiple queues serially
+* One which processes a single queue with a ``ParallelWorker``
+* One which processes multiple queues with a ``ParallelWorker``

+These return a ``Func<Task>`` which can be passed to ``Task.Run``.

+These require the use of an ``ExceptionCollector``.
+The ``ExceptionCollector`` keeps a ``CancellationTokenSource`` and cancels it when any exception is added.
+The ``ForEach`` functions catch exceptions and automatically add them to the ``ExceptionCollector`` provided as an argument.
+They also stop iteration if the ``ExceptionCollector.CancellationToken`` becomes canceled.

+All four of these functions pass a ``ForEachInfo<T>`` item to the "body" function you provide.
+The ``Item`` property of this object contains the item that was retrieved.
+For multiple queues, the ``InputIndex`` property indicates which queue the item came from.
+For parallel processing, the ``WorkerId`` property returns the index of the current worker, and is guaranteed not to be used by any other parallel worker at the same time.
+Finally, the ``CancellationToken`` property contains a cancellation token which comes from the
+``ExceptionCollector``.

+All four of these functions also accept an ``onClose`` function, which can be ``null``.
+This function is always called when provided, and is a great place to call ``WriteEof`` from.

 ## Tests

 If you would like to see examples of how this code is used, please look at the tests.